Jon Spiers Chief Executive

 Aimée moved to London in September 2014 and began working for Autistica as Trust Fundraising Manager.
 She is excited to be working for a medical research charity for the first time and is looking forward to developing her knowledge of the trusts and foundations sector in the UK and internationally.

 Charlotte studied for an undergraduate degree in History and Anthropology at the University of Birmingham.
 During this time, she volunteered with several charities, which included international NGO work and volunteering for the student listening service, Nightline.
 Since graduating from university, Charlotte’s career has been based in the Charity Sector.
 She completed placements with two different non-profit organisations, focusing on Trust and Foundations fundraising at the Refugee Council and Corporate, Community and Events fundraising at ICAN, a children’s communication charity.
 Prior to Autistica, Charlotte worked at the National Autistic Society in the Branches team and also as an Outreach Support Worker where her interest and knowledge of autism grew.
-Outside of work, she trained as a listening volunteer and joined the Samaritans in 2013.
-Charlotte joined Autistica as Fundraising Assistant in September 2014.
+Outside of work, she is a listening volunteer for the Samaritans.
+Charlotte joined Autistica in September 2014.